 - Monday - Saturday from 10.30 am - 6.15 pm

-- Sunday: 2h before the show start until its beginning, if there is a show on Sunday
+- Sunday: 2h before the show starts until its beginning if there is a show on Sunday

 - When there is a show in the evening, it is open until the beginning of the show, however, those time vary depending on the event.

 The theatre is situated in the heart of the city centre on Dame Street opposite Dublin Castle and on the edge of Temple Bar, which is about a 25-minute drive from The Beacon.
 If you wish to take the Luas, the journey will take around 40 minutes or 45 minutes by bus.
 If you are already in Dublin city centre, the Olympia Theatre is within walking distance from many of the city’s other popular attractions.
 Don't miss out on the opportunity to experience the theatre in one of Dublin’s most iconic buildings.

 The Beacon will serve as the perfect base for you during your visit to Ireland, allowing you to easily explore the beautiful attractions both outside and within the city centre.
 Some of the most beautiful gardens, incredible houses and mansions, and quaint seaside towns are not far away from The Beacon.
 With our secure underground car-parking facilities, travelling to and from the city centre couldn't be more convenient.